monash-wsrn/ebug-network/docs/Deploy Containers.md

     ```sh
     # Supply environment variables using the -e flag.
 The available variable defaults are:
     #    ROBOT_ID (String):         'default'
-    #    ALL_CAMERAS (String):      'disable'   // Enable/disable using all four cameras
+    #    CAMERAS (String):          'cam_0'   // List, separating with a comma, the cameras to use

     # Supply host devices using the --device flag.
 The mappable devices are:
     #    /dev/i2c-1  (Required)